MINISTRYGmbH/morrow-core/docs/controllers.md

 > *Margaret Rouse (whatIs.com)*

 When an URL is requested, Morrow will execute the respective _Page-Controller_ located in `modules/_main/`.
-In addition, all optional _Module-Controllers_ that have been signed up in `modules/modules.php` will be executed.
+In addition, all optional _Module-Controllers_ that have been registered in `modules/modules.php` will be executed.

 Naming Conventions